LinuxFest Northwest 2008, April 26

 - Code: corpus readers, tokenizers, stemmers, taggers, parsers, WordNet, and more (50k lines of code)

-- Corpora: >40 annotated data sets, including some widely used in natural language processing (>300Mb data)
+- Corpora: >30 annotated data sets widely used in natural language processing (>300Mb data)

 - Documentation: a 400-page book, articles, reviews, API documentation, licensed under Creative Commons (see individual license details)